-I spent 2 weeks in South Africa, and without doubt Cape Town was my favourite spot.
+I spent 2 weeks in South Africa, and without a doubt, Cape Town was my favorite spot.
 It was my hop-off spot for my epic 6 months Cape Town to Cairo overland trip, but it’s also the coolest place to hang out when you’re in South Africa.
 It’s also one of the few places in the world you can go shark cage diving with Great White Sharks.
 Yup!

 Where can you go cage diving with Great White Sharks?

 Although most shark cage diving trips leave from Cape Town, it’s not actually in Cape Town where you do the activity.
 Cage diving with great white sharks is actually done from Gansbaai (Gans Bay).
 It’s 2.5 hours drive south, about 185km from Cape Town.
 It’s easily done as a day trip from Cape Town though, so no stress there.

 How much does it cost to go shark cage diving in Cape Town, South Africa?

 Prices have actually come down since I did it.
 Now, if you book online in advance, you can pay as little as $100 for each shark diving experience.
 That fee will include pick-up from your accommodation, drive to Shark Alley in Gansbaai (about 3 hours drive), breakfast, boat fees, all equipment required and a drive back to your hostel.